jdunkerley/jdunkerley/AWS Developer.md

   - Support different target types and more than one subscriber
 - Redundant storage across multiple AZs
 - Push based (pub-sub)
+  - User can add filter policy when they subscribe to get subset
 - Pricing
   - $0.5 / 1m Requests
   - $0.06 / 100k HTTP deliveries